 Effect of Hysterectomy on Female Sexual Dysfunction

 Changes in sexual function can occur after a hysterectomy (removal of the uterus), which includes the loss of desire, genital sensation, and decreased vaginal lubrication.
-This problem may be caused by the hormonal changes that occur after such a procedure.
+This problem may be caused by the hormonal changes after such a procedure.
 Blood vessels or nerves can also become damaged, affecting sexual function.